PrairieLearn/PrairieLearn/docs/accessControl.md

         "credit": 100
     },
     {
+        "active": false,
         "showClosedAssessment": false,
         "showClosedAssessmentScore": false
     }
 ]
 ```

 Note that the `showClosedAssessment` and `showClosedAssessmentScore` statements are listed twice above, once while the assessment is in progress (`startDate` to `endDate`) and once in a second rule that will take effect after the `endDate`.
+The additional `"active": false` restriction prevents students from starting the exam after the `endDate`.

 The `showClosedAssessmentScore` access rule restriction is often used in conjunction with [disabling real-time grading](assessment.md#disabling-real-time-grading) and setting `"showClosedAssessment": false`.
 It may also be used in assessments with [manual grading](manualGrading.md), to hide the assessment grade until all students have been graded.